ofiwg/libfabric/man/fi_psm.7.md

   also supports *FI_REMOTE_CQ_DATA* and *FI_SOURCE*.

 Modes
-: *FI_CONTEXT* is required in general.
-That means, all the requests that generate completions must have a valid pointer to type *struct fi_context* passed as the operation context.
-The exception is that if none of *FI_TAGGED* and *FI_MSG* is asked for, then the *FI_CONTEXT* mode is not required.
+: *FI_CONTEXT* is required for the *FI_TAGGED* and *FI_MSG*
+  capabilities.
+That means, any request belonging to these two categories that generates a completion must pass as the operation context a valid pointer to type *struct fi_context*, and the space referenced by the pointer must remain untouched until the request has completed.
+If none of *FI_TAGGED* and *FI_MSG* is asked for, the *FI_CONTEXT* mode is not required.

 Progress